ctkelley/MultiPrecisionArrays.jl/docs/src/Half_1.md

 julia> norm(z-xd,Inf)
 2.34975e-01
 ```
 So you get very poor, but unsurprising, results.
-While __MultiPrecisionArrays.jl__ supports half precision and I use it all the time, it is not something you would use in your own
+While __MultiPrecisionArrays.jl__ supports half precision and I use it all the time, it is not something you
+should use in your own
 work without looking at the literature and making certain you are prepared for strange results.
 Getting good results consistently from half precision is an active research area.

 So, it should not be a surprise that IR also struggles with half precision.